StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 ### Work with Elasticsearch data in StackState

-Elasticsearch data sources can be used to add telemetry streams to components and relations in StackState.
-You can either do this manually, by [adding a telemetry stream](../../../use/metrics/add-telemetry-to-element.md) directly to an element, or you can [add telemetry during topology synchronization](../telemetry_synchronized_topology.md).
+Elasticsearch data sources can provide telemetry streams to components and relations in StackState.
+You can manually [add a telemetry stream](../../../use/metrics/add-telemetry-to-element.md) directly to an element, or you can [add telemetry during topology synchronization](../telemetry_synchronized_topology.md).

 ## Advanced settings